 Carriage House is among the smaller residence hall communities at Champlain College: 15 students reside here in three double rooms, two triple rooms and one single room.
 Due to its smaller size, residents at Carriage House tend to establish a strong community.
 Located at the end of Cedar Lane and adjacent to Schillhammer Hall, Carriage and Schillhammer share staff and resources.

 This building, as its name implies, was built to house carriages, and later automobiles, for the Presbry family, which built 109 Summit Street.
 The carriage house was converted to a family home in the 1930's and acquired by Champlain College in 1994, when it served, initially, as the residence of the President of the College.

-Cushing Hall is located in the center of campus and is home to 30 returning students; the College mailroom and student mailboxes are located in the lower level.
+Cushing Hall is located in the center of campus and is home to 30 returning students.
 Formerly an academic office building, Champlain renovated Cushing Hall in 2005, making it one of Champlain’s newest, air conditioned residence halls.
 From Cushing, it is just a short walk to the IDX Student Life Center, dining hall, fitness center, and academic buildings.
 Although Cushing may not look like a Victorian era home, it is very popular because of the location and the personal privacy it offers.
 Students in Cushing Hall are very connected to one another.
 Students take it upon themselves to be welcoming and energetic about opening their rooms to other residents.